 Secured by Google’s data centers, Kissflow keeps your data as safe as big-name tools.
 Kissflow’s clean interface and intuitive workplace collaboration module are very similar to popular social media apps.

 With just a few clicks, employees can get on track to meet goals together.
 Internal surveys are distributed and processed with real-time results for snappy decision-making.
-Simple file storage eliminates file juggling chaos.
+Files are attached in the right context eliminating file juggling chaos.

 Organizations taking advantage of Google’s productivity tools experience seamless integration.
 Any bumps in the road are addressed promptly by Kissflow’s dedicated support team at no extra cost.

 Improving a company’s bottom line through dynamic workplace collaboration takes more than just news feeds and communication channels.
 In Kissflow’s unified digital workplace, colleagues can both discuss and perform work together.
 All staff members, regardless of IT know-how, can automate repetitive processes, handle cases, and plan projects to streamline work, brainstorm, and problem-solve together.

 A mobile app keeps team members up to speed from any location.
 No matter the desired level of privacy—from confidential discussion channels to company-wide announcements—options abound.